 The brand vision, objectives and multiple marketing activities must be closely aligned with the corporate strategy.
 They must blend together as they serve the same purpose: Driving profitability and shareholder value.
 Branding is the entire sum of all parts and elements involved, so getting the strategic balance right between the brand, the corporate vision and the entire organisation is crucial.
 The boardroom must ensure that the brand delivers successfully and seamlessly at every customer touch point, so that the brand supports the overall strategic intentions

-There are 10 crucial steps to follow to build a successful branding strategy and manage its implementation.
+There are 10 crucial steps to follow in order to build a successful branding strategy and manage its implementation.
 The steps enable the Asian boardroom to focus its attention on the required areas, and serve as check-points which can be tailored to the individual company’s specific needs and requirements.

-The starting point for branding must be the board room, which is also serving as the most important check-point during the project.
+The starting point for branding must be the board room, which also serves as the most important check-point during the project.
 The CEO must be personally involved in the brand strategy work, and he/she must be passionate and fully buy into the idea of branding.
 To ensure success despite the daily and stressful routine with many duties at the same time, the CEO must be backed by a strong brand management team of senior contributors, who can facilitate a continuous development and integration of the new strategy.

 All companies have their own specific requirements, own sets of business values and a unique way of doing things.
 Therefore, even the best and most comprehensive branding models have to be tailored to these needs and requirements.
 Often, only a few but important adjustments are needed to align them with other similar business models and strategies in the company to create a simplified toolbox.
 Remember that branding is the face of a business strategy so these two areas must go hand in hand.